NEW: Six people have been arrested in connection with the kidnapping

 “I am happy to announce that I have spoken directly with Wilson and he assures me he is unharmed,” said Mike Rizzo, the team’s general manager.
 “He asked me to thank all who played a role in his rescue, and all those who kept him and his family in their thoughts and prayers.”

-Though soccer reigns in most Latin American countries, baseball rules in Venezuela, which routinely feeds players to major league teams in the United States.
+Though soccer reigns in most Latin American countries, it is baseball that rules in Venezuela, which routinely feeds players to major league teams in the United States.